Berkeley-MDes/tdf-fa23-emilee197/README.md

 <img src="RhinoGrasshopperParam.png" width="50%">

 I have an iphone 13 mini, which has dimensions of 131.5 x 64.2 x 7.7 mm.
 I tried adjusting the parameters in grasshopper to reflect my own phone, but the first time I tried this, the programs crashed my laptop.
-The second time however, it worked, which is seen in the picture below:
+The second time however, it worked, which is seen in the picture below in the lower right context box: